airbornemihir/a-verified-fs/README.md

 This should run a number of tests built on LoFAT against the actual programs from the Coreutils and the mtools.
-These include co-simulation tests for the ls and rm programs detailed in the paper, and the proofs mentioned in the paper can be found in the file ls-rm-example.lisp.
+These include co-simulation tests for the ls and rm programs, and proofs about the interaction of these programs can be found in the file ls-rm-example.lisp.
 Another proof which displays the model's ablility to reason about file contents can be found in the file wc-truncate-example.lisp, which states that after truncation of a